Solidarity with Cubans:

 What's Happening in Cuba?

 The situation in Cuba is dire.
 The near collapse of the island’s tourism sector, deteriorating US-Cuban relations under Trump, and heightened geopolitical tensions – all on the tails of the pandemic – have contributed to a devastating crisis.
+More than 1,000,000 Cubans have left since 2021, and those who remain on the island are struggling to meet their most basic needs.

-Despite making significant strides in recent decades, Cuban society remains stratified.
+Despite making significant strides in recent years, Cuban society remains stratified.
 Those hit hardest by the crisis are minoritized Cubans: Black and Afro-descendent families, women-headed households, and those without family abroad to support them.

 What You Can Do